hazelcast/hazelcast/site/docs/enterprise/installation.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-The command above will going to create a two node Hazelcast Jet Enterprise cluster and a Hazelcast Jet Management Center deployment.
+The command above will going to create a two node Hazelcast Jet Enterprise cluster and a Hazelcast Management Center deployment.

-After executing the command, you can follow the notes printed on screen to obtain a connection to the Hazelcast Jet Enterprise cluster and the Hazelcast Jet Management Center.
+After executing the command, you can follow the notes printed on screen to obtain a connection to the Hazelcast Jet Enterprise cluster and the Hazelcast Management Center.

 For the list of available configuration options on the Hazelcast Jet Enterprise Helm chart please refer to [this table](https://github.com/hazelcast/charts/tree/master/stable/hazelcast-jet-enterprise#configuration)